Ngoc Son Temple

 An architectural masterpiece in Hanoi

 Located on the northern islet of Hoan Kiem Lake, bearing in itself the ancient beauty through the ups and downs of history, Ngoc Son Temple is always the pride and spiritual symbol of Vietnamese people.
-The temple is not only regarded as one of the most impressive architectural masterpieces of Vietnam but also a famous tourist attraction as well as a unique symbol of Hanoi by many domestic and international tourists.
+The temple regarded as one of the most impressive architectural masterpieces of Vietnam.
+Which also becomes a famous tourist attraction as well as a unique symbol of Hanoi by many domestic and international tourists

-Together with Hoan Kiem Lake and The Huc Bridge, Ngoc Son Temple has gone into many beautiful poems and melodies for generations.
-Traces of thousand years of history are still imprinted on every wall, tile roof, and even on the curving The Huc Bridge across the bank to the gate of Ngoc Son Temple, bringing a gorgeous and splendid but magnificent and ancient beauty to this famous landmark.
+Together with the Lake and The Huc Bridge, Ngoc Son Temple has gone into many beautiful poems and melodies for generations.
+Traces of thousand years of history are still imprinted on every wall, tile roof.
+Even on the curving The Huc Bridge across the bank to the gate, it still brings a gorgeous and magnificent beauty to this famous landmark.
 For that reason, Ngoc Son Temple is one of Vietnam’s special national monuments.

 The history of Ngoc Son Temple

 The temple, which was built in the 19th century, has a long and special history.
-At first, it was named Ngoc Son Pagoda but later changed to Ngoc Son Temple.
-The temple worshipped Van Xuong De Quan – the master of Literature and Education and Tran Hung Dao – the hero who defeated the Nguyen army in the 13th century.
+At first, its name was Ngoc Son Pagoda then changed to Ngoc Son Temple.
+The temple worshipped Van Xuong De Quan – the master of Literature and Education and Tran Hung Dao.
+Who was the hero defeating the Nguyen army in the 13th century.

-When King Ly Thai To issued the Edict on the transfer of the Capital to Thang Long, the name of the temple was Ngoc Tuong, and the Tran Dynasty changed its name into Ngoc Son.
-During this period, the temple was used to worship fallen heroes who died in the resistance against Nguyen – Mong armies.
+When King Ly Thai To issued the Edict on the transfer of the Capital to Thang Long.
+The name of the temple was Ngoc Tuong.
+After that the Tran Dynasty changed its name into Ngoc Son.
+During this period, the temple was used to worship fallen heroes who died in the resistance against Nguyen Mong armies.
 Under many reigns of Vietnam’s dynasties, the temple went through many renovations, constructions and name changing.
-Not until 1865 that a talented scholar named Nguyen Van Sieu brought a totally new and special appearance to the temple and it remains intact until today.
+Not until 1865 that a talented scholar named Nguyen Van Sieu brought a totally new and special appearance to the temple.
+Over generations it remains intact until today.

-Along with Ngoc Son Temple, The Huc Bridge, But Thap (Pen Tower), and Dai Nghien (Ink Slab) have created a wonderful and symbolic architectural masterpiece of Hanoi capital.
+Along with Ngoc Son Temple, The Huc Bridge, But Thap (Pen Tower), and Dai Nghien (Ink Slab) have created a wonderfully architectural masterpiece of Hanoi.
+Three constructions in particular stand out as outstanding accomplishments showcasing the ingenuity and artistry of builders.

 The perfect balance between architecture and nature